ManageIQ/manageiq-documentation/general_configuration/_topics/configuration.md

 Section **Server Control Settings**.

 After a provider has been discovered and its relationships refreshed, view the clusters, hosts, and datastores from the settings menu.
-Navigate to **Settings**, then click on **Application Settings**.
+Browse to **Settings**, then click on **Application Settings**.
 Click the menu: **Settings > Region**, then select the **C & U Collection** tab.